champierre/scratch2sphero/README.md

 % ('sudo' if necessary) gem install sphero
 ```

+If you cannot use git, you can download the source code from "Download ZIP" button appeared on the right side of the README page.

 ## Getting Started

 ### Getting Scratch and Sphero to talk to each other on your Mac